AdamFHolt/adamfholt.github.io/_pages/research.md

 </p>
 <hr>
 <p style="padding-top:5px">
 **Global slab and mantle dynamics:** We are developing methods to investigate the strength and nature of mechanical interactions between regional plate boundaries and global-scale mantle circulation.
 We have developed analytical models of slab-induced mantle flow within a global upper mantle ([Holt and Royden, 2021, G-Cubed](/documents/papers/holt-royden_2020_g3.pdf)) and used these to argue that Earth's slab dip distribution is strongly affected by global flow patterns.
-We have also constructed global numerical subduction models to validate the results of the (more idealized) analytical models (Holt and Royden, in prep.) and, following a recent [NSF award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2147997), are applying this numerical approach to investigate the imprint of global flow on Western Pacific slabs.
+We have also constructed global numerical subduction models to validate the results of these more idealized analytical models ([Holt, 2022, GRL](/documents/papers/holt_GRL2022.pdf)) and, following a recent [NSF award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2147997), are applying this numerical approach to investigate the imprint of global flow on Western Pacific slabs.
 </p>
 <hr>
 <p style="padding-top:5px">